Computer Science is the fastest growing profession . . .

 If you would like to hold your own programming and robotics class or camp, our curriculum and kits are available to homeschool groups, schools, afterschool programs, clubs, or anyone that wants to host a camp or class in your area.

-See how fun and interactive our home hacker camps can be!
+See how fun and interactive our home hacker camps & classes can be!

 Each Home Hacker builds, programs, and interacts with their very own robot which they get to take home and keep.
 They will also build a home based automation gadget with sensor technology.